dcao/website/website/blog/2025-10-10--dysphoria-discipline/index.md

 the possibilities of fugitivity in making visible the undercommons: the everyday work that we do in to survive in the academy.

-These are folks who see live and breathe theory, because they see theorizing and imagining happening in the lives of themselves and their communities.
+These are folks who live and breathe theory, because they see theorizing and imagining happening in the lives of themselves and their communities.
 My favorite academic work is tied so desperately, intimately, inextricably to the people who create them: theorists who